Jacamar28/ConfigPerfLearning_Tool/README.md

 # Requirements

     Install any versions of Python 3
-    Install any required packages using pip in terminal, including pandas, numpy and scikit-learn
+    Install any required packages using pip in terminal, including pandas, numpy and scikit-learn, see requirements.pdf for more info

 # How to run the code